claudiu-mihai123/graph-animation/README.md

 # graph-animation
-Python code for animating a graph frame by frame by iteratively plotting the graph inside a function.
+Python code for animating a parametric equation frame by frame by iteratively changing the free paramter inside a void function.
+The frames are saved as png files and are indexed incrementely inside the aforementioned funciton.